jrihon/thesis/chapters/00_chapter/00_section_03.typ

 In the early 20#super("th") century, scientists attempted to understand the nature of atoms and how electron particles behave.
 Before considering electrons, a lot of work was done on understanding light phenomena to be able to describe them mathematically.
 At first, it was postulated by Albert Einstein that, for a light wave to carry energy, it should also be made up of particles that carry this energy.
 These photons - which are massless particles - portray a _wave-particle duality_ that was previously unheard of.
 Two decades later, de Broglie postulated, through analogy with photons, that electrons could also be characterised by this property.
-This was then confirmed through the _double slit_ experiment, ran by Davisson and Germer.
+This was then confirmed through the _double slit_ experiment, conducted by Davisson and Germer.
 Because the _wave-particle duality_ could be attributed to these particles, it would then be conceivable to analytically describe their behaviour by a _wave function_.

-In @eq-base-schrodinger we encounter the wave function ($Psi$) that describes the position of the electrons in a system.
-The Hamiltonian (HamilOp) acts an operator over the wave function and describes how we can calculate for the energy of a system based on the position of these electrons.
+In @eq-base-schrodinger we encounter the wave function ($Psi$) that describes the position of atomic particles - nuclei and electrons - in a system.
+The Hamiltonian (HamilOp) acts an operator over the wave function and describes how we can calculate for the energy of a system based on the position of these particles.
 On the righthand side of the equation, we find the energy $E$ which is the eigenvalue to the eigenfunction $Psi$.
-This just means that $E Psi$ can be evaluated to the most elementary form of the position of the electrons and this is associated with a discrete amount of energy.
+//This just means that $E Psi$ can be evaluated to the most elementary form of the position of the electrons and this is associated with a discrete amount of energy.
+This just means that there will be a discrete amount of energy $E$ associated with a system of particles, and that energy is determined by the position of the atoms and their electrons within that system.
 $
 accent("HamilSym", "^") Psi = E Psi
 $ <eq-base-schrodinger>